zdu-strong/mobx-react-use-autorun/README.md

         return null;
     })

-Other than that, all usages are correct.
-Example:<br/>
+Other than that, all usages are correct.<br/>
+Correct Example:<br/>

     import { toJS, useMobxEffect } from 'mobx-react-use-autorun';
     import { observer, useMobxState } from 'mobx-react-use-autorun';